cewing/templer.manual/source/index.rst

 .. sidebar:: Using ZopeSkel

-    Templer is derived from an earlier system--ZopeSkel_--which was designed specifically for the needs of the Zope_ and Plone_ communities.
+    Templer is derived from an earlier system -- ZopeSkel_ -- which was designed specifically for the needs of the Zope_ and Plone_ communities.

     If you have worked with ZopeSkel_ in the past, you may continue to do so in the same way you always have.
 You will find that the selection of templates is a bit different, but the system works exactly as before.

-    For more information on using ZopeSkel, see :ref:`using-zopeskel` in this manual.
+    For more information on using ZopeSkel, see :ref:`zopeskel` in this manual.

 This manual covers the templer code generation system.
 Templer is a